 On this page

-The Western Meadowlark officially became the state bird of Kansas in 1937.
+The Western Meadowlark (Sturnella neglecta) became the official state bird of Kansas in 1937.
 It became the state bird following a vote that involved the state’s schoolchildren.

 The Kansas Audubon Society organized a survey involving approximately 121,000 schoolchildren across the state, resulting in the Western Meadowlark being selected as the preferred choice for the state bird.